 Cavell’s Enterprise Insight Report for 2020 confirms that Microsoft is winning the battle in this area too.

 Teams is included within the majority of Microsoft 365 bundles and therefore provides any easy route for many organisations to add a collaboration application for their users at no extra cost or inconvenience.

 The Teams app also leverages the familiar look and feel of a Microsoft 365 application and that recognisable UI provides users with an intuitive experience that doesn’t necessarily require hours of training.

-With Teams achieving less than 50% penetration into 365’s numbers there is a still a lot of scope for further user growth – that might even be considered relatively low hanging fruit.
+With Teams achieving more than 80% penetration into 365’s numbers there is a still a lot of scope for further user growth – that might even be considered relatively low hanging fruit.

 When will Microsoft Teams growth stop?

 The growth isn’t going to stop for quite a while.

 Tom Arbuthnot, Microsoft MVP and Principal Solutions Architect at Modality Systems, said that:

 “Microsoft Teams growth has been staggering, not just the raw DAU numbers, but the speed with which individual large companies have rolled out and adopted, mainly due to the pressure of the pandemic and remote working.
 Yet, many organisations are just at the beginning of truly maximising their investment in Teams, moving beyond just meetings and chat to true collaborative working and telephony.” — More information on updates for Teams and the wider Microsoft 365 suite can be found on Arbuthnot’s blog, Tom Talks.

 Growth isn’t then going to stop but you might expect the growth rate to slow from its accelerated 2020 rate.
 As demand for collaborative services reduces, the market reaches higher levels of saturation.